iwillspeak/iwillspeak.github.io/_posts/2019-07-10-lisp-in-two-days-with-rust.md

 With the basics in place it's time to experiment.
 It's easy to add new callable functions to the "standard library" by including them in the global scope.
 The language outlined in this post doesn't have support for user-defined functions or any form of loops.
 Another big LISP feature missing is the ability to `quote` and `eval` forms to turn them from source code into data and back.

+The source for the programming language experiment behind this post is [available on GitHub][f1].

  [ullage]: https://github.com/iwillspeak/ullage/
  [lispy]: https://norvig.com/lispy.html
  [elisp]: https://en.wikipedia.org/wiki/Emacs_Lisp